 The New York City sexual harassment attorneys at the Derek Smith Law Group want you to know you have legal rights and protections.
 If you have been sexually harassed at work, report it to your supervisor or Human Resources representation.
 If they do not take adequate measures to end the harassment, you may be able to file a charge with the Equal Opportunity Employment Commission or a lawsuit in court.

 The attorneys at the Derek Smith Law Group, PLLC handle a multitude of cases that involve sexual harassment in Manhattan and the greater New York City area.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 877.469.5297 or email at email@example.com.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or email at email@example.com.